Sámara

 Sámara is a district of the Nicoya canton, in the Guanacaste province of Costa Rica.

 History

-Sámara was created on 26 November 1971 by Decreto Ejecutivo 2075-G. Segregated from Nicoya.
+Sámara was established on 26 November 1971 by Decreto Ejecutivo 2075-G. Segregated from Nicoya.

 Geography

 Sámara has an area of 109.19 km2 and an elevation of 3 metres.

 Demographics

 For the 2011 census, Sámara had a population of 3,512 inhabitants.

 Villages

-Administrative center of the district is the town of Sámara.
+The administrative center of the district is the town of Sámara.

 Other villages in the district are Bajo Escondido, Barco Quebrado, Buenavista, Buenos Aires, Cambutes, Cangrejal, Cantarrana, Chinampas, Esterones, Galilea, Palmar, Panamá, Playa Buena Vista, Primavera, Pueblo Nuevo, Samaria, Santo Domingo, Taranta, Terciopelo and Torito.

-Economy

-Tourism

-This region was popular long before the arrival of foreign tourists by locals in the immediate area for weekend enjoyment, and by "weekenders" and summer-home owners from the capital of San Jose.
-The quality of the beaches in Sámara and neighboring Carrillo made the area a high priority region of tourism industry development for the Costa Rican government shortly after the opening of Liberia's Daniel Oduber International Airport.
-Because the beach is accessible from three of Costa Rica's four international airports, influential business owners and well connected landowners were able to secure government-funded improvements to the highway and beach infrastructure earlier than competing tourism regions like Nosara and Guiones, providing easy access to the virtually pristine beaches and calm ocean waters.
-These calm waters makes Sámara a well-known spot for surf beginners.

 Transportation

 Road transportation

 The district is covered by the following road routes: